Seravo/docs/_posts/2015-10-10-configure-ssh.md

 ### Obtaining your Credentials

-After ordering your instance from [WP-palvelu.fi](https://wp-palvelu.fi) you'll get email which consists your credentials.
+After ordering your instance from [WP-palvelu.fi](https://wp-palvelu.fi) you'll get email which include your credentials.
 It looks something like this:

     SSH/SFTP:
     Host: example-site.wp-palvelu.fi